Mehdibenhadjkhelifa/MehdiBenHadjKhelifa.github.io/content/posts/syzbot-bug/index.md

 ## Closing remarks && suggestions for future mentees

-[Discussion](https://lore.kernel.org/all/8727342f9a168c7e8008178e165a5a14fa7f470d.camel@ibm.com/) with maintainers has led to the suspision that other filesystems could also be affected with the same bug and I have already worked with the maintainer of HFS and HFS+ on a similar [patch](https://lore.kernel.org/all/20251201222843.82310-3-mehdi.benhadjkhelifa@gmail.com/) for HFS+.
+[Discussion](https://lore.kernel.org/all/8727342f9a168c7e8008178e165a5a14fa7f470d.camel@ibm.com/) with maintainers has led to the suspicion that other filesystems could also be affected with the same bug and I have already worked with the maintainer of HFS and HFS+ on a similar [patch](https://lore.kernel.org/all/20251201222843.82310-3-mehdi.benhadjkhelifa@gmail.com/) for HFS+.
 Fixing this bug in other filesystems will be my avenue of contributions for the following release cycles.

 Furthermore, These patches have been run through religious testing by me and the maintainer of `HFS/HFS+` using many tools including xfstests,selftests,... which is a must for any bug fix before sending it.